-Gorillas makes money by selling its products at a profit as well as delivery fees.
+Gorillas makes money by selling its products at a profit as well as via delivery fees.

 Founded in May 2020, Gorillas has quickly risen to become one of Europe’s leading delivery services.
-The company has raised $335.4 million in funding to date.
+The company has raised $1.3 billion in funding to date.

 What Is Gorillas?

-Gorillas is an on-demand food and grocery delivery service operating in four European countries, namely Germany, France, the Netherlands, as well as the United Kingdom.
+Gorillas is an on-demand food and grocery delivery service operating in eight countries, including Germany, France, the Netherlands, or the United Kingdom amongst others.